-The Annual General Meeting of Shareholders ("AGM") held on May 25, 2023 authorized the distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2023 and first quarter of 2024.
-An amount of \$55 million corresponding to the first installment, \$54 million corresponding to the second installment was paid during the first quarter of 2024.
-The amount of \$6 million corresponding to the remaining portion of the fourth installment was presented in the line "Dividends payable to stockholders" in the consolidated balance sheet as of March 30, 2024.
+The AGM held on May 25, 2023 authorized the distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2023 and first quarter of 2024.
+An amount of \$55 million corresponding to the first installment, \$54 million corresponding to the second installment and \$54 million corresponding to the third installment were paid in 2023.
+An amount of \$54 million corresponding to the fourth installment was paid during the first half of 2024.